UK government 'could retain fisheries veto'

 It said there would be a "duty of cooperation" within the delegation and that "wherever possible consensus will be sought on negotiating priorities".

-However, it admits that the Secretary of State would have the power to make a final decision if there is a disagreement within the delegation.
+However, it admits that the secretary of state would have the power to make a final decision if there is a disagreement within the delegation.

-The Scottish government has accused Westminster of a "power grab" over responsibilities which are already devolved.
+The Scottish government has again accused Westminster of a "power grab" over responsibilities which are already devolved.

+Fisheries Secretary Fergus Ewing said decisions which affect the regulation of Scottish waters should continue to be made in Scotland.

 Fisheries management is one of the 24 powers over which UK ministers want to temporarily retain power.